meteficha/blog.felipe.lessa.nom.br/about.md

 title: About
 ---

-I'm Felipe Lessa, a software developer from Brazil.
+I'm Felipe Lessa, a Brazilian software engineer currently based in London.
 Nice to meet you!
 If you'd like to contact me, send me an email at [felipe.lessa@gmail.com](mailto:felipe.lessa@gmail.com).